 Tiffany is deeply passionate about guiding and empowering her clients along their journey towards personal wellness.
 Her open and compassionate nature allows her to connect authentically with clients from all walks of life who are experiencing a wide range of unique and ever-changing life circumstances.
 Whether addressing challenges that are rooted in the past or present, Tiffany provides a safe and non-judgemental therapeutic environment in which healing and progress can occur.
-She works collaboratively with her clients to establish therapy goals directed at processing trauma, resolving inner conflicts, reducing symptoms of depression, anxiety, and PTSD, improving relationships, and ultimately creating spaces for increased peace, joy, and inner clarity.
+She works collaboratively with her clients to establish therapy goals directed at processing trauma, resolving inner conflicts, reducing symptoms of depression, anxiety and PTSD, as well as improving relationships, and ultimately creating space for increased peace, joy, and inner clarity.

 Therapeutic modalities that are integrated into Tiffany’s approach include person-centered therapy, internal family systems therapy (IFS), eye movement desensitization and reprocessing therapy (EMDR), dialectical behaviour therapy (DBT), solution focused therapy, as well as compassion-based meditation and mindfulness practices.
 Tiffany holds a Bachelor of Arts and Science in Interdisciplinary Studies from Lakehead University, and a Master of Arts in Counselling Psychology degree through Yorkville University.
 As a Registered Psychotherapist (q.), she also strives to maintain an informed perspective through pursuing ongoing professional education and development.

 NSTN Student Clinic